-A Bachelor of Arts or Science degree with a Popular Music Studies concentration provides students with a comprehensive course of study focused on songwriting, music production, music performance, music theory, and popular music history and culture.
+A Bachelor of Arts or Science degree with a Popular Music provides students with a comprehensive course of study focused on songwriting, music production, music performance, music theory, and popular music history and culture.
 It can also include preparation for music entrepreneurship through coursework in marketing, business, and law.
 Students choose from a variety of performance ensembles, including gospel choirs, a hip hop ensemble, and popular music combos, among others.
 They can use elective requirements to deepen their engagement with a variety of subjects, including music production, jazz, electronic music, and the history and culture of popular music.

 Post-graduation opportunities in the field of popular music include performing, songwriting, producing, and working in the music industry in business-oriented roles of various kinds.
-Some students pursue careers in other fields, utilizing the Popular Music Studies program as a major within the broader context of a liberal education
+Some students pursue careers in other fields, utilizing the Popular Music program as a major within the broader context of a liberal education

 School of Music and Dance scholarships and financial aid are available.
 For complete information about financial aid, including loans, see the Student Financial Aid and Scholarships section of the UO catalog.

 Call us, email us, visit us or apply to the program.
 We’re here to answer your questions about how a degree in music composition can shape your future and positively impact your community.